Language Module#

 block_id (

-class represents a portion of an iteration space with the following key attributes:
+The Tile class represents a portion of an iteration space with the following key attributes:

-: Size of the tile in each dimension
+begin: Starting indices of the tileend: Ending indices of the tileblock_size: Size of the tile in each dimension

-View Operations
+View Operations#

-- helion.language.subscript(tensor, index)[source]
+- helion.language.subscript(tensor, index)[source]#

 Equivalent to tensor[index] where tensor is a kernel-tensor (not a host-tensor).